 Is housing available for graduate, law, and non-traditional students?

 Please refer to the Student Housing Policy on the University Policy page.
 For Spring 2014 there is limited space availability on campus for graduate, law, and non-traditional students.
 Information on options and the online application is here.
 Housing Services can also assist students with finding off-campus housing.

 What is the standard furniture in student rooms?

 A standard room contains a bed (all beds are extra-long twin size), desk, desk chair, dresser, and wardrobe or closet, and one ethernet connection per person.
-One cable connection is provided per living area (trailer, suite, or apartment).
+One cable connection is provided per bedroom except in the Millenniums where it is one cable connection per suite or apartment.
 A bed is 30" high, so that storage containers, including most dressers, may be stored under the bed.
 Apartments may have additional furniture for use in the shared space, as appropriate.
 University-issued furniture that is assigned to a resident’s room must remain in the room, regardless of the other furniture a resident may add to the room.
 In addition, common area furniture may not be moved to or kept in individual student rooms, so that all residents may utilize the common areas.